macvean/my_first_endpoint/README.md

 4. Part Four - oAuth based API Access
 5. Part Five - Sharing your API with other Users

-Although the tutorials incrementally build upon one another, you should be able to dive into a particular topic, if you have a particular subject you are interested in learning.
+Although each part incrementally builds upon the earlier parts, you should be able to dive straight into a future tutorial if you have a particular subject you are interested in learning.

 Okay, without further adieu, let's build and manage our first API with Google Cloud Endpoints.